vavardan/zpr-addon/readme.md

 ## **Overview**
 This addon integrates OCI **Zero Trust Packet Routing (ZPR)** into the One-OE Landing Zone as an additional network security and governance layer.

-The One-OE Landing Zone already uses multiple controls to secure network communication, including **routing, Security Lists, Network Security Groups (NSGs), and OCI Network Firewall**.
+The One-OE Landing Zone already uses multiple controls to secure network communication, including **routing, Security Lists, Network Security Groups (NSGs), and Network Firewall**.
 These controls are primarily managed by the Network and Project administration teams.

 The ZPR addon complements these existing controls by introducing an independent, **attribute-based policy layer** managed by the Security administration team.
 This enables the Security team to enforce organization-wide security and compliance requirements without depending on, or replacing, the underlying network configuration.